 As you can see, I was able to stay under my budget, but I heard that Buffer is planning to increase their prices.
 Even so, I think It will still be okay.

 I hope this helps you and points you in the right direction.

-For most businesses Social Media is too important today to just not do it or to do it badly.
-But at the same time it is the biggest time waster there is.
+For most businesses, Social Media is too important today to not do it or to do it badly.
+But at the same time, it is the biggest time waster there is.
 It is so easy to get caught up once you’ve opened Facebook or Twitter.
 That’s also why I like Buffer.
-I can now dedicated one hour a day (after I’ve done my work) to go through the profiles and be social, responding to questions, show my interest and create new bonds and make friends.
-Suddenly everything becomes so much easier and I saved a lot of money.
+I can now dedicate one hour a day (after I’ve done my work) to go through the profiles and be social, responding to questions, show my interest and create new bonds and make friends.
+Suddenly everything becomes so much easier, and I saved a lot of money.